wesleycamargo/azure-docs.pt-br/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

 Quando a operação de dimensionamento for concluída, o `ProvisioningState` será alterado para `Succeeded`.
 Se você precisar fazer uma operação de dimensionamento subsequente, como alterar de Básico para Standard, em seguida, alterar o tamanho, deverá aguardar até que a operação anterior seja concluída ou receberá um erro semelhante ao seguinte.

-    Set-AzureRmRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.
+    Set-AzRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.

 ## <a name="to-get-information-about-an-azure-cache-for-redis"></a>Para saber mais sobre um Cache do Azure para Redis
-Você pode recuperar informações sobre um cache usando o cmdlet [Get-AzureRmRedisCache](https://docs.microsoft.com/powershell/module/azurerm.rediscache/get-azurermrediscache?view=azurermps-6.6.0) .
+Você pode recuperar informações sobre um cache usando o cmdlet [Get-AzRedisCache](https://docs.microsoft.com/powershell/module/az.rediscache/get-azrediscache).

-Para ver uma lista dos parâmetros disponíveis e suas descrições para `Get-AzureRmRedisCache`, execute o seguinte comando.
+Para ver uma lista dos parâmetros disponíveis e suas descrições para `Get-AzRedisCache`, execute o seguinte comando.

-    PS C:\> Get-Help Get-AzureRmRedisCache -detailed
+    PS C:\> Get-Help Get-AzRedisCache -detailed

     NAME
-        Get-AzureRmRedisCache
+        Get-AzRedisCache

     SYNOPSIS
         Gets details about a single cache or all caches in the specified resource group or all caches in the current subscription.

     SYNTAX
-        Get-AzureRmRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]
+        Get-AzRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]

     DESCRIPTION
-        The Get-AzureRmRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
-If both ResourceGroupName and Name parameters are provided then Get-AzureRmRedisCache will return details about the specific cache name provided.
+        The Get-AzRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
+If both ResourceGroupName and Name parameters are provided then Get-AzRedisCache will return details about the specific cache name provided.

         If only ResourceGroupName is provided than it will return details about all caches in the specified resource group.